Navigating the MAZE: Tactics, Techniques and Procedures Associated With MAZE Ransomware Incidents

 MAZE ransomware was initially distributed directly via exploit

-and spam
+kits and spam

-through late 2019.
+campaigns through late 2019.
 For example, in November 2019,

 Mandiant observed multiple email campaigns delivering Maze ransomware